 Very engaged community this is a neighborhood school with a lot of student resources garden program computer lab outdoor fields and off-site art education.
 The school needs to improve its communication with parents.
 Fantastic teachers large class sizes and updated technology/facilities.
 Very pleased with the way my children have learned as part of the Stoddert community.

 Stoddert Elementary School is a public elementary school in Washington.
-The principal of Stoddert Elementary School is Donald Bryant and can be contacted at firstname.lastname@example.org.
+The principal of Stoddert Elementary School is Donald Bryant, whose e-mail is email@example.com.
 368 students go to Stoddert Elementary School and identify primarily as White, non-Hispanic; Multiracial; and Asian.
 24% of the Stoddert Elementary School students are "limited in English proficiency."
-13% of the 368 students here get reduced lunch prices.
+13% of the 368 students here have subsidized lunches.
 The student to teacher ratio at Stoddert Elementary School is 16:1.
 Annunciation Catholic School is one of the nearest elementary schools.

 - Ceramics sculpture